crichez/swift-cuckoo-collections/.github/BenchmarkingGuide.md

 ### Implementation Changes

 Implementation changes should run two benchmarks to compare the before and after performance of a given operation.
-The following example runs two benchmarks: one on the `main` branch (the before benchmark) and one on the `set-insert-optimization-1` branch (the after benchmark).
+The following example runs two benchmarks: one on the `master` branch (the before benchmark) and one on the `set-insert-optimization-1` branch (the after benchmark).

-Navigate, checkout `main` and run 5 cycles of the "CuckooSet<Int> Insert" task:
+Navigate, checkout `master` and run 5 cycles of the "CuckooSet<Int> Insert" task:
 ```
 $ cd swift-cuckoo-collections
-$ git checkout main
+$ git checkout master
 $ swift run -c release Benchmarks run oldResults.json --cycles 5 --filter "CuckooSet<Int> Insert"
 ...
 Finished in 235s